Transient acceleration events in LISA Pathfinder data: properties and possible physical origin: Introduction

 The mission surpassed its goals and found that the acceleration due to parasitic forces had a power spectral density (PSD) better than LISA requirements across the entire observational frequency band $[\SI{20}{\micro\hertz},\SI{1}{\hertz}]$ \cite{PhysRevLett.120.061101}.

 Acceleration noise was found to be stationary over the week-long measurement runs, allowing a consistent PSD estimation.
-In addition, the measured PSD was found to be rather stable over the more than one year duration of the mission science operations, except for the decrease of the Brownian noise following the corresponding decrease of the pressure surrounding the TMs \cite{PhysRevLett.120.061101}.
+In addition, the measured PSD was found to be rather stable over the more than one year duration of the mission science operations, except for the decrease of the Brownian noise following the corresponding decrease of the pressure surrounding the test masses \cite{PhysRevLett.120.061101}.

-Besides this quasi-stationary noise, the acceleration data series also contained isolated events with different shapes and amplitudes which we call \emph{glitches}.
-These events are \emph{de facto} signals and can be modeled and subtracted from the data, a procedure which is essential, at least for the most energetic ones, to get a consistent estimate of the PSD of the underlying quasi-stationary noise over the entire data series.
+Besides this quasistationary noise, the acceleration data series also contained isolated events with different shapes and amplitudes which we call \emph{glitches}.
+These events are \emph{de facto} signals and can be modeled and subtracted from the data, a procedure which is essential, at least for the most energetic ones, to get a consistent estimate of the PSD of the underlying quasistationary noise over the entire data series.

-The purpose of this paper is to present: a comprehensive statistical description of glitches (Sec.~\ref{sec:gltchdetection},~\ref{sec:glitchparamstats}); an analysis of their physical properties, including the results of a coincidence analysis with other auxiliary data series (Sec.~\ref{sec:jointanalysis}); a discussion of the possible physical sources that are excluded by the two preceding analyses and the sources which instead might closely match the experimental evidence (Sec.~\ref{sec:disc}).